QuonnorGraygar/cba-data-viz/README.md

 &nbsp;

-This work was overseen by the McMaster Review Ethics Board (MREB\#: 6043) and University of British Columbia's Behavioural research ethics board (UBC BREB H22-02247) who carefully reviewed our study and ensured the protocols are consistent with research ethics.
+This work was overseen by the McMaster Review Ethics Board (MREB\#: 6043) and University of British Columbia's Behavioural research ethics board (UBC BREB\#: H22-02247) who carefully reviewed our study and ensured the protocols are consistent with research ethics.